sca-research/Arion/libsnark/README.md

 # libsnark Implementation of ArionHash
 This library contains implementations, test files and benchmarks of template-parametrized ZK-native permutations and Merkle Trees for ZK verifiable Merkle path authentication.
+This implementation is frozen at paper-preprint status, any future additions will be made in the following fork: https://github.com/byt3bit/zkp_hash

 ## Repository structure
 The repository is organized as follows: